 No, because in EFUSA litigation the claimant plays against a stacked deck.
 Usually, the court will employ a “deferential standard of review”, which means that the plan “fiduciary’s” final decision will be upheld, unless the court finds it to be “arbitrary and capricious”.
 As long as there is “substantial evidence” in the “administrative record” to support that final decision, it can be upheld by the court, even if it is technically wrong.
 “Substantial evidence” is a nebulous term to say the least.
 For example, it has been defined as “more than a scintilla but less than “preponderance”.
 Basically, “substantial evidence” may be whatever the Judge thinks it is in any given case.
 This clearly gives the insurer or plan administrator a tremendous advantage over the claimant in any dispute over benefits.

-If my claim denial is reversed, am I entitled to recover all my attorney fees?
+If my claim denial is reversed, am I entitled to recover my Long Term Disability Lawyers Involving ERISA fees?

 Since few claimants can afford to pay an attorney’s hourly rate, most ERISA cases are handled on a contingency fee basis.
 This contingency fee is usually reduced or eliminated if there is an ultimate fee award by the court.
 However many ERISA claims denials are reversed at the administrative review phase, especially when the claimant is represented by counsel.
 As discussed above, ERISA does not provide for any award of attorney fees for claimants, who successfully get claim denials reversed at the administrative review stage.
 Therefore, any contingency fee must come directly out of the benefits recovered.
 Although the claimant will no doubt fare better with an attorney than without one, the sad fact is that the claimant gets screwed either way.

-Is it relatively easy to find an ERISA lawyer to handle my case?
+Is it relatively easy to find an Long Term Disability Lawyer involving ERISA to handle my case?